llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

 5.  `DW_OP_call2, DW_OP_call4, DW_OP_call_ref`

     `DW_OP_call2`, `DW_OP_call4`, and `DW_OP_call_ref` perform DWARF procedure
-    calls during evaluation of a DWARF expression.
+    calls during evaluation of a DWARF operation expression.

     `DW_OP_call2` and `DW_OP_call4`, have one operand that is, respectively, a 2-byte or 4-byte unsigned offset DR that represents the byte offset of a